 Given the uncharted world of social media and the broad reach of many child pornography laws, you or someone you know could face criminal charges for seemingly innocent conduct.
 The laws don't always apply the same way in different states so it's important to contact a criminal defense lawyer that's experienced in the laws of your state.
 Do so early as a lawyer may be able to help you head off a criminal prosecution.
-You can get started today by calling an experienced criminal defense attorney near you today for a free review of your case and options going forward.
+You can get started today by calling an experienced criminal defense attorney for a free review of your case.